 Angela Dowd-Burton is an award winning business professional with over twenty-five years of diverse business experience and public service.
 She has served in global roles in finance, procurement, business development, and local government public policy.
 She currently serves as senior advisor to Econsult Solutions Inc.

 Angela served as president of the Women’s Business Development Center and Women’s Business Enterprise Council PA-DE-sNJ until June 2017.
 She executed a transition process with the founder of the WBDC, an organization established in 1995 with an SBA grant to support, develop, and grow women entrepreneurs.
-The WBDC joined the Women’s Business Enterprise National Council in 2000 and is responsible for the certification of 1200 women owned business enterprises and building supplier diversity programs.
+The WBDC joined the Women’s Business Enterprise National Council in 2000 and is responsible for the certification of 1200 women owned businesses.

 In 2010, Angela was appointed by Mayor Michael Nutter and reappointed by Mayor Jim Kenney to serve as Deputy Director of Commerce for the Office of Economic Opportunity (OEO) in Philadelphia.
 She leveraged the business services of the Commerce Department to strengthen the capacity of small businesses to successfully contract with the public, private, and non-profit sectors.
 During her appointment, disadvantaged businesses increased registration with the city by more than 91% and were awarded 30% of city contract dollars.

 Angela has held positions in the private, public and non-profit sectors including: Dow Chemical, Rohm and Haas, Sunoco, Mobil, City of Philadelphia, and the Women’s Business Development Center.